 Karnataka DCET 2019 Answer Key

 The answer key of DCET 2019 will be declared three days after the examination on the official website of KEA.
-Candidates can fill their objections within 3 days from the declaration of the answer key along with the justification.
-Objections without justification will not be entertained by KEA.
+Candidates can fill their objections within 3 days from the declaration of the answer key along with, along with the supporting documents & justification.
+Objections filed by the candidates without justification shall not be considered.

 Karnataka DCET 2019 Merit